• Share this on:

 Intensive growing of fruits, vegetables and nuts can be risky for the quality of the soil, water, air and biodiversity.
 It is therefore very important for each processor to communicate with farmers and to support sustainable agricultural practices.
 In this way you will ensure a sufficient and long-term supply of raw materials for your own production.
 The most common ways to preserve soil, water and biodiversity are:

-• Consider using new (tested) varieties that are resistant to most common pests and diseases: in this way farmers can reduce production costs, as they will use less pesticides.
-Also, some cultivars can provide a higher yield without increased water usage.
+• Consider using cultivars that are resistant to most common pests and diseases: in this way farmers can reduce production costs, as they will use less pesticides.
+Some cultivars can also provide a higher yield without increased water usage;

-• Use regenerative agriculture practices – This is the best approach for long-term sustainable agriculture.
-The most common regenerative agriculture modality is organic agriculture.
-In addition to having environmental benefits, organic certification also ensures higher prices for farmers and processors.
-Organic agriculture includes many types of natural and biological pest protection.
+• Use regenerative agriculture practices – The most common regenerative agriculture modality is organic agriculture.
+In addition to having environmental benefits, organic certification also ensures higher prices for farmers and processors;

-• Use branches of fruits and nuts cut during pruning for mulching (preservation of soil moisture and protection from weed) and for mixing with soil.
+• Use branches of fruits and nuts cut during pruning for mulching (preservation of soil moisture and protection from weed);

 • Save water through good water management practices – Drip irrigation uses significantly less water compared to flood irrigation.
 Smart irrigation based on sensors that measure soil moisture and specific plant needs can reduce water usage by 50% without affecting the yield.
-If rainwater is collected and used for irrigation, the water savings can be even higher.
-Also, many farmers in developing countries use no irrigation at all.
+If rainwater is collected and used for irrigation, the water savings can be even higher;

 There are many good green practices in developing countries.
 For example, the Fruit Fly Control Project in West Africa has managed to decrease mango damage by fruit flies by 57% with a unique surveillance system.
 This system uses natural parasites (wasps) and predators (ants) that attack fruit flies.
-Another example is from the Tunisian company South Organic, which uses nets to protect dates from insect damage.
-This method is popular and is also used by many organic date producers in other countries.
+Another example is the Tunisian company South Organic, which uses nets to protect dates from insect damage.

 Water management inside processing facilities